ghss-vazhakkad/Library-Management-System/README.md

 ```

 # Build notes
+## 16 August 2023
+* Continuous addition also added to member list.
+* Last incrimented id will be loaded on each id text view

 ## 13 August 2023
 * Added supports for continous addition of books
 * Made books list hidden after login